St. George's Hospital Medical School RFC

-St. George's Hospital Medical School RFC is one of the oldest rugby clubs in the world having been founded in 1863.
+St. George's Hospital Medical School RFC is one of the oldest rugby clubs in the world having been founded in 1863, eight years before the foundation of the RFU.
 The side is notable for its long history, its participation in the oldest competition in rugby, the United Hospitals Cup, as well as having produced a large number of international players, especially in the sport of rugby's formative years.